Immigration and Visa Advice

 Studying abroad is a big step for many students, but everyone within our community is committed to making you feel part of our family from day one.

 If you’re offered a place to study with us, there’s lots of things to consider before you arrive in Manchester.
 Our Admissions Team will be in touch in May regarding visa and immigration applications and will support and guide you as we move towards September.
-In the meantime, the tabs below outline some useful information.
-If there’s anything you’re unsure of, please email [email protected] for help and advice.
+In the meantime, we’ve outlined some useful information below.
+If there’s anything you’re unsure of, please contact the Admissions Team for help and advice.

 Do I Need a Visa to Study in the UK?